Docker + Backup = Dockup

 Next Steps

-I haven't decided if I will keep the cron job running in the container or remove the container and create a cronjob on my Docker Host which launches the container at backup time.
-Either way it is only a small detail.
-Next, I will try to incorporate all my docker-compose files also in the backup strategy to ensure all my configurations are backed up as well.
+I haven't decided whether to keep the cron job running in the container or remove it and create a cronjob on my Docker Host that launches the container at backup time.
+Either way, it is only a small detail.

 Follow me

-If you liked this article be sure to Follow Me on Twitter to stay updated!
+If you liked this article, Follow Me on Twitter to stay updated!